• Skip to primary navigation

 Add the dried, unsoaked chickpeas to your slow cooker along with any seasonings and cover with about an inch of fresh water.
 Cook for 4 hours on high or 6-8 hours on low.

-How to know when they're cooked
+How to know when chickpeas are cooked

 The cooking time will vary depending on the method and what you want to use your chickpeas for.
 At the very least, you should be able to easily squeeze a cooked chickpea between your fingers.